-In this guide, we will show you how to root OnePlus 8 and OnePlus 8 Pro using Magisk, without having to install TWRP recovery at all.
+In this guide, I will show you how to root OnePlus 8 and OnePlus 8 Pro using Magisk, without having to install TWRP recovery at all.
 Further, we will also show you how to install OxygenOS OTA updates on your rooted phone.
-The instructions will work on any OnePlus 8/8 Pro runningon Android 11 (OxygenOS 11) and Android 10 (OxygenOS 10).
+These instructions will work on any OnePlus 8/8 Pro running Android 13 (OxygenOS 13), Android 12 (OxygenOS 12), Android 11 (OxygenOS 11), or Android 10 (OxygenOS 10).

 Rooting your phone with Magisk not only allows you to use root applications but also enables you to apply modifications to your phone’s software systemless-ly.
 That is without actually mounting or altering the system partition.
 We have already covered a detailed tutorial on how to install TWRP on OnePlus 8 series and root the phone using it.

 However, if you do not plan on flashing custom ROMs and just want to root your phone, then installing TWRP isn’t even necessary.
 If you wish to flash custom ROMs, you could simply boot TWRP temporarily (using the

 fastboot boot command) and use it to install ROMs or anything else for that matter.

 For those who do not know – it is possible to install Magisk and root your phone without installing TWRP at all.
 This could be done using what we call the “Magisk Patched Boot method“.
 This method of rooting involves patching the stock boot image file with the Magisk app and then flashing the resultant patched boot image to the phone via Fastboot.

 This simply makes the whole rooting process much more straightforward, less time-consuming, and also enables you to take OTA updates on your OnePlus 8 after rooting, with ease.